-Carmel was elected to Council in 2021.
 Carmel has lived in the City all her life and is passionate about supporting the local community and spirit.

 She has operated a business locally, and many people would recognise her from her food walking tours around Five Dock and Concord.
 Community members exploring the Canada Bay Tree Trail.